 \subsection{Reformulation Layer}

 \texttt{ToQUBO.jl} implements a mathematical program reformulation layer to provide a transparent interface for the user to model, optimize, and collect results from QUBO sampling runs.
-The source program is written as a regular \texttt{JuMP} model, so all the data is cached in the structures defined in \href{https://github.com/jump-dev/MathOptInterface.jl}{\texttt{MathOptInterface}}~\cite{legat:2021} to represent variables, constraints, objectives, and additional attributes.
+The source program is written as a regular \texttt{JuMP} model, so all the data is cached in the structures defined in \href{https://github.com/jump-dev/MathOptInterface.jl}{\texttt{MathOptInterface}}~(\cite{legat:2021}) to represent variables, constraints, objectives, and additional attributes.
 Starting from the well-defined mathematical program formulation stored in the MathOptInterface (\texttt{MOI}) structure, \texttt{ToQUBO.jl} applies the procedures described in Section \ref{sec:compilation} to convert the original problem into a QUBO form that is cached in a new \texttt{MOI} model.
-Since the new model is a QUBO defined in \texttt{MOI}, it can be directly forwarded to any solver implementing the interface and supporting the required features, i.e., binary variables and quadratic objectives.
-Therefore we can solve the problem with QUBO sampling machines or even a regular Mixed Integer Quadratic Programming (MIQP) solver capable of handling non-convex objectives, as long as they have an \texttt{MOI} wrapper.
-In all these conversions and forwarding steps, relationship maps are kept in memory so that the results from the optimization can be queried by the user.
+Since the new model is a QUBO defined in \texttt{MOI}, it can be directly sent to any solver that implements the interface and supports the required features, i.e., binary variables and quadratic objectives.
+Therefore, we can solve the problem with QUBO sampling machines or even a regular Mixed Integer Quadratic Programming (MIQP) solver capable of handling non-convex objectives, as long as they have an \texttt{MOI} wrapper.
+In all these conversions and forwarding steps, the relationship maps are kept in memory so that the user can query the results of the optimization.
 This process is depicted in Figure \ref{fig:virtual-pipeline-simple}.

-The capability of creating such layers is an outstanding feature of \texttt{JuMP} and \texttt{MOI} and was a key motivation for selecting this ecosystem to develop a QUBO reformulator.
-Previous examples of this strategy are \href{https://github.com/jump-dev/Dualization.jl}{\texttt{Dualization.jl}}~\cite{bodin:2021}, which gets a \texttt{JuMP} model and provides to the solver its dual, \href{https://github.com/joaquimg/QuadraticToBinary.jl}{\texttt{QuadraticToBinary.jl}}~\cite{garcia:2021}, which converts quadratic constraints into linear constraints with binary variables, and \texttt{DiffOpt.jl}~\cite{sharma:2022}, which adds the possibility of computing derivatives of solutions of optimization problems with respect to their input data.
+The ability to create such layers is an outstanding feature of \texttt{JuMP} and \texttt{MOI} and was a key motivation for selecting this ecosystem to develop a QUBO reformulator.
+Previous examples of this strategy are \href{https://github.com/jump-dev/Dualization.jl}{\texttt{Dualization.jl}}~(\cite{bodin:2021}), which receives a \texttt{JuMP} model and provides to the solver its dual, \href{https://github.com/joaquimg/QuadraticToBinary.jl}{\texttt{QuadraticToBinary.jl}}~(\cite{garcia:2021}), which converts quadratic constraints into linear constraints with binary variables, and \texttt{DisjunctiveProgramming.jl}~(\cite{perez2023disjunctiveprogramming}), which allows the formulation of disjunctive programs and then automatically converts them into MIPs or MINLPs.